curioushieu/curioushieu-ed/content/about/index.md

 By overcoming CPTSD, I learned how to break the cycle of trauma by creating coping strategies.

-All this experience has led me to write about healing strategies.
+All this experience has led me to write about healing from trauma.

-There's a way to thrive while living with many traumas.
+There's a way to thrive while living with severe depression.
 All without repeating the same mistakes I made.

 ## Mission